 Can I bring a sign?
 Yes.
 Whether your child is old enough to comprehend what’s taking place, or they just love arts and crafts, it’s a good excuse break out the supplies and create a sign together.
 Just don’t attach it to a post or a pole, which isn’t allowed this year.

 Why am I going?
 If you’ve decided to attend the march, and bring your kids, talk to them about it.
 They may get the spectacle, but not fully understand the reasons for it.
 Tell them why you feel the march is important, how they can benefit from it, and what you hope they learn from it.

 What if I have other questions?
 The march’s website has FAQs and information on accessibility.

 How do I avoid the whole thing?
 If you’re not interested in the march, take the same approach you would on a weekend day when there’s a big race or fundraising walk around the art museum.
-Away from the area around the march, city life should be largely unaffected.
+Away from the area around the march, city life should be largely unaffected and the whole thing only lasts a few hours with road closures ending by 2 pm.
 In other words, this isn’t the pope’s visit, or even the Democratic National Convention.